Hypothermia

 Description

-• Accidental hypothermia is the result of an unanticipated environmental exposure to cold temperatures.
-It is manifested as a core temperature of <35°C (95°F).
+- Accidental hypothermia is the result of an unanticipated environmental exposure to cold temperatures.
+It is manifested as a core temperature of <35°C (95°F) and it may take hours to days to develop (1).

-• While patients with cold-water immersion may appear dead, they can sometimes still be resuscitated.
+- Although patients with cold-water immersion may appear dead, they can sometimes be resuscitated; therefore, it is important to evaluate, treat as indicated, rewarm, and reassess (2).

 Epidemiology